-To find out the likelihood of your claim being successful, contact our solicitors for a free case assessment.
-By listening to the details of your accident and the injury you have suffered, our solicitors will be able to guide you on the strengths of your case.
+To find out the likelihood of your claim being successful, contact a solicitor for a free case assessment.
+By listening to the details of your accident and the injury you have suffered, a personal injury solicitor will be able to guide you on the strengths of your case.

 If your employer has admitted liability for the accident and your injuries, the chance of you making a successful compensation claim is likely to be very high.

 If on the other hand your employer disputes liability or suggests that you were partly to blame for the accident, the case will be more complex.
 But don’t worry, as solicitors have a huge amount of experience handling all types of injury claims.
 They will thoroughly review the particulars of your case and will give an honest and professional opinion as to the most likely outcome.

 Can I make a work accident claim on a no win, no fee basis?